malharbi2016/prism-simulation-xai/README.md

 # PRISM Models and Simulation Files

-This repository contains **PRISM model files, property specifications, and datasets** used in our study *“Model Checking for Effective Explainability Robotics”*.
+This repository contains **PRISM model files** used in our study *“Model Checking for Effective Explainability Robotics”*.
 It is provided to support **open science, reproducibility, and transparency**.

 ---